GPRSBirkbeck/BarrowsTodoApp/README.md

       4. Review my packages - could these be simplified?
 Happy for now.
       5. Review threading - happy.
       6. How's my unidirectional data flow?
 Good.
       7. Check out the AppNavHost one more time.
+Check!
       8. Check out my use of todo vs. To-do vs Todo naming conventions - I imagine there will be a case or two where these aren't aligned.
       9. Think about renaming it all to task - not Todo - as this might be simpler - have a think.
    3. Think about the domain layer one more time